Cheikh Mbow, Senegal: The next frontiers in scientific research are in Africa

 African science for Africa

 In 2012, Cheikh Mbow decided to move on and pursue an international career.
 He became a senior scientist at the World Agroforestry Centre (ICRAF) based in Nairobi, Kenya.
-In 2016, he was appointed Executive Director of the START International based in Washington, D.C.
+In 2016, he was appointed Executive Director of START International based in Washington, D.C.

 Since the time of his PhD studies, strengthening scientific skills in Africa and contributing to knowledge making and solutions that fit specific local contexts has never ceased to be the central focus of Cheikh Mbow ambitions.